casssater/Casssater-page/python/organize_files.md

 # The file bacon.txt is moved and renamed to new_bacon.txt
 >>> shutil.move('C:\\bacon.txt', 'C:\\eggs\\new_bacon.txt')
 {% endhighlight python %}
-<br><p>os.unlink with delete a file, os.rmdir will delete a folder - THESE CALLS PERMANENTLY DELETE FILES AND DIRECTORIES.<br>
+<br>os.unlink with delete a file, os.rmdir will delete a folder - THESE CALLS PERMANENTLY DELETE FILES AND DIRECTORIES.<br><br>
-when using either of these options, comment out the unlink/rmdir calls and use the print command to see what will be deleted</p>
+When using either of these options, comment out the unlink/rmdir calls and use the print command to see what will be deleted
 {% highlight python %}
 >>> import os
 >>> from pathlib import Path